Go island hopping in Stockholm’s archipelago

 Island hopping pass – Good for five days and costs SEK 420.
 Valid on Waxholmsbolaget’s boats and regularly scheduled trips on the somewhat faster Cinderella boats.

 Monthly pass – For those planning to stay out for several weeks, it is more economical to buy a monthly pass.
 Ride as much as you want for a month.
 This pass also applies to the Cinderella boats’ regular schedules.
-The price is SEK 750 for adults and SEK 450 for children ages 7-19 and some senior citizens.

 Ask for a Waxholmsbolaget’s island hopping map when you buy a pass or ticket.
 It has suggestions for different routes and things to do along the way.
 The area is divided into the northern, central, and southern archipelagos.